PawelGargula/Pomodoro-Technique/README.md

 - Alarm's .flac file is stored in IndexedDB as 'blob'.

 - The header "Pomodoro Technique" is a hyperlink to wikipedia.

+- Page is accessible for users using screen readers